Watching sports on TV and wondering what the differences are between ice dancing and figure skating?

 - Some technical elements with the footwork and spins are common

 - Both are Olympic sports - although figure skating has been part of it since the first official Winter Games in 1924, whilst ice dancing started only in 1976.
+Learn more about figure skating at the Olympics.

 Let's dive into the major differences.